vincenzoiovino/timelock.fs/README.md

 ## Installation
 ### Install from source
-Compile the source code to a Java runnable file named `timeloc.fs.jar` in the `bin` folder or in any folder: the only requirement is that the file `install.bat` stays in the same folder as the runnable Jar you created.
+Compile the source code to a Java runnable Jar file named `timeloc.fs.jar` in the `bin` folder or in any folder: the only requirement is that the file `install.bat` stays in the same folder as the runnable Jar you created.
 Then follow the same steps as for the installation without compilation.

 ### Install without compilation